-Test and Maintain Sump Pump
+2. Test and Maintain the Sump Pump

 The sump pump is a very important feature of your home that can prevent indoor flooding.
 You must provide the proper maintenance for your sump pump in the spring to ensure that it works effectively throughout the spring and summer.
 Make sure the basin of the sump pump is cleared of any debris and that the float is working properly.
 You should also consider having a battery backup ready to go in case you lose power in a storm.
 If your sump pump needs major repairs or maintenance, make sure you call a professional.

+A sump pump can help prevent water from flooding your basement by removing water that accumulates in the sump pit.
 If you do not have a sump pump in your basement, you should consider installing one.

-Remove Debris from Gutters and Downspouts
+3. Remove Debris from Gutters and Downspouts

-Check Attic for Damage
+4. Check the Attic for Damage

-The extreme cold, snow, and ice from the winter can cause damage in your attic.
+The extreme cold, snow, and ice from the winter can cause damage to your attic.
 Make sure you inspect the underside of your roof and support beams, as well as the insulation for signs of damage, mold growth, or moisture.
 You should also make sure that your attic is properly insulated and properly ventilated to prevent condensation buildup.
 You can help reduce your heating and cooling bills by adding more insulation in your attic.

-Check Roof for Damage
+5. Check the Roof for Damage

 The snow, ice, and moisture of winter can damage your roof which can lead to leaks and other issues.
 If you can get on your roof, check the shingles, flashing, soffits, eaves, and overhangs for signs of damage.
 It is important to have any damage on your roof repaired immediately to prevent leaks and further damage that can shorten the lifespan of your roof.
 If you are not comfortable inspecting your roof, it is best to call a professional.

-When water pools near the foundation of your home, there is a high risk for foundational damage or basement flooding.
+When water pools near the foundation of your home, there is a high risk of foundational damage or basement flooding.
 An effective way to prevent water from pooling near your home is to grade the ground so that it slopes away from the home.
 This will cause water to drain down the slope of the landscape and prevent it from pooling near the foundation.

-Inspect Chimney for Damage
+7. Inspect the Chimney for Damage

-The chimney of your home can experience damage during the winter that will make it vulnerable to water damage in the spring.
+The chimney of your home can experience damage during the winter which will make it vulnerable to water damage in the spring.
 Make sure you check the outside of your chimney for signs of damage both within your home and on your roof.
 If you can, you should also check the inside of your chimney for possible damage.
 If the mortar is covered with a powdery coating, this means that the bricks are absorbing water.
 You can use masonry sealer to fill gaps where water leaks may occur.
 If there is extensive damage to your chimney, call a professional to address the damage.

-Seal Exterior Walls
+8. Seal Exterior Walls

 Check the exterior of your home for damage that could allow water to leak inside your home.
 Depending on the surface of the exterior of your home, you can use caulk, masonry sealer, plaster, or hydraulic cement to fill cracks and holes in the siding.
 Keeping the exterior walls properly sealed will prevent water leaks and keep insects and rodents from entering your home.

-Weather Proof Doors and Windows
+9. Weather Proof Doors and Windows

 A tight weatherproof seal around doors and windows will effectively keep excess moisture and insects out of your home.
 If the weather stripping around your doors and windows is worn out or damaged, replace them as soon as possible.
 When swapping out your storm windows for screens, make sure there are no holes in the screens.

-Check Driveways and Sidewalks
+10. Check Driveways and Sidewalks

 Make sure you inspect your driveway and the sidewalks near your home for signs of shifts or cracks.
 If the concrete or asphalt surfaces have cracked or shifted, this could be a sign of water issues underground.
 Cracks in these surfaces can also allow more water to seep underground which can lead to pooling water or basement flooding.
 Small cracks can be fixed by applying a sealer, but you should consult a professional to deal with major issues.

-Check Sprinkler Systems
+11. Check Sprinkler Systems

 If you use a sprinkler system to maintain your lawn, make sure you check the sparkler heads, hoses, and other parts for damage.
-Any damaged or worn out parts should be replaced immediately to prevent leaks that can form pools of water in your yard.
+Any damaged or worn-out parts should be replaced immediately to prevent leaks that can form pools of water in your yard.
 You should also make sure that your sprinklers water your yard evenly to prevent pooling.

-Call a Professional for Water Damage Restoration
+Call a Professional for Water Damage Restoration in Fort Wayne, IN

-With the increased risk of water damage in the spring, it is important for all homeowners to follow these tips to protect their home.
+With the increased risk of water damage in the spring, it is important for all homeowners to follow these tips to protect their homes.
 Taking the time to complete these tasks can help prevent major water damage that can be costly to fix.
 While water damage prevention is effective, it is still nearly impossible to completely prevent water damage from occurring.

-If you experience water damage in your home despite your best prevention efforts, do not hesitate to call our professionals at ServiceMaster by Restoration Contractors.
-We are available in Fort Wayne, IN and the surrounding areas to provide complete water damage restoration services to deal with anything from water leaks to indoor flooding.
+If you experience water damage in your home despite your best prevention efforts, do not hesitate to call our professionals at ServiceMaster by Restoration Contractors at 260-420-1502.
+We are available in Fort Wayne, IN, and the surrounding areas to provide complete water damage restoration services to deal with anything from water leaks to indoor flooding.